Pikes Peak Regional Building Department

-The main goal of the Department is to safeguard life and limb, health, property and public welfare by regulating and controlling the design, construction, quality of materials, use and occupancy, location and maintenance of all buildings and structures within all zoned areas of El Paso County through the enforcement of minimum building code standards.
+The main goal of the Department is to safeguard life and limb, health, property and public welfare by regulating and controlling the design, construction, quality of materials, use and occupancy of all buildings and structures within all zoned areas of El Paso County through the enforcement of minimum building code standards.
 Also, the building department performs comprehensive inspection of all new building construction and alterations and additions to all buildings to ascertain compliance with numerous building codes through:

 Plan Review of new construction and components

 Heating, Ventilating & Air Conditioning Inspections

 Review qualifications and conduct examinations of all General Building Contractor and Mechanical Contractor Applicants.

 Registration of all State licensed Plumbing and Electrical Contractors working within this jurisdiction.

 It takes everyone in the community to keep our homes, schools, offices, stores and other buildings safe for public use.
 Safe construction practices help protect you, your family, your friends and your investment.
 Be sure to get your code official involved with your building project.

 Regional Floodplain Management